AFMD/LANDS/README.md

 # heatedXYZ
-Design for a three-axis tool positioner with a heated stage (where the tool could be a spray nozzle), takes inspiration from https://github.com/lautr3k/RepRap-iTopie
+Mechanical and electrical design for a three-axis tool positioner with a heated stage, inspired by https://github.com/lautr3k/RepRap-iTopie